scandum/quadsort/README.md

 ---------------------
 [wolfsort](https://github.com/scandum/wolfsort) and flowsort are a hybrid radixsort / quadsort with improved performance on random data.
 They're mostly a proof of concept that only work on unsigned 32 and 64 bit integers.

-Tailsort
+Twinsort
 --------
-[Tailsort](https://github.com/scandum/tailsort) is a simplified quadsort with a much smaller code size.
+[Twinsort](https://github.com/scandum/twinsort) is a simplified quadsort with a much smaller code size.
 It should still be faster than Timsort.
-Tailsort might be of use to people who want to port or understand quadsort.
+Twinsort might be of use to people who want to port or understand quadsort; it does not use pointers or gotos.

 Visualization
 -------------